Search

 10 projects selected for Collaborative Commissions 2022

-We are pleased to announce 10 successful projects selected for our Connecting People and Places Fund’s Collaborative Commissions 2022, co-funded by City of London as part of our Foundations Programme.
+We are pleased to announce 10 successful projects selected for our Connecting People and Places Fund’s Collaborative Commissions 2022, co-funded by the City of London Corporation as part of our Foundations Programme.

 Commissioned projects will unlock further understanding on how creativity can be used to deliver arts, education, employment programming that provides creative learning opportunities, employment and leadership roles, training and fusion skills development.